Alto Tâmega Dam

 Iberdrola signed a 70-year concession with the Government of Portugal in July 2014 for the design, construction and operation of three projects: Alto Tâmega, Daivões and Gouvães dams.

-Construction of the dam will be completed in 2024.
+Construction of the dam was completed in 2024.

 Dam

 Alto Tâmega Dam is a 106.5 m tall and 334 long double-curvature concrete.

 Reservoir

 The reservoir surface area for the dam has 7.4 km2.

 Power plant

-The generating unit of the dam consists of two 80MW turbine units with a maximum flow rate of 200m³/s producing 139GWh of electricity a year.
-The dam contains two lateral spillways with combined discharge capacity of 1,825m³/s, which protect the dam from over-topping.
+The generating unit of the dam consists of two 80MW turbine units with a maximum flow rate of 200 m3/s producing 139GWh of electricity a year.
+The dam contains two lateral spillways with combined discharge capacity of 1,825 m3/s, which protect the dam from over-topping.